doorellana/AutomationTest/README.md

 ![image](https://user-images.githubusercontent.com/59879362/114331901-4aaca380-9b02-11eb-9e65-601245bb6772.png)

-4- Dowload the Project from GitHub.
+4- Dowload the Automation Test Project from GitHub.

-5- Import the project as "Existing maven project" in the ecplise IDE.
+5- Import the project as "Existing Maven Projects" in the ecplise IDE.

 6- Now add the Selenium WebDriver into java Build Path, steps: